netdata/go.d.plugin/modules/weblog/README.md

 ## Log Parser Auto-Detection

-If `log_type` parameter is set to `auto` (which is default), weblog will try to auto-detect appropriate log parser and log format using the last line of the log file.
+If `log_type` parameter set to `auto` (which is default), weblog will try to auto-detect appropriate log parser and log format using the last line of the log file.

-To auto-detect parser type the module checks if the line is in LTSV format first.
-If it is not the case it assumes that the format is CSV.
+To auto-detect parser type the module checks if the line is in `LTSV` format first.
+If it is not the case it assumes that the format is `CSV`.

-To auto-detect CSV format weblog uses list of predefined csv formats.
+To auto-detect `CSV` format weblog uses list of predefined csv formats.
 It tries to parse the line using each of them in the following order:

 ```sh
 $host:$server_port $remote_addr - - [$time_local] "$request" $status $body_bytes_sent - - $request_length $request_time $upstream_response_time